Hosting a National AeroPress Championship

 8. Submit event details for approval

-At least four weeks prior to your proposed event date, you will need to submit your event information for approval.
+At least one month prior to your proposed event date, you will need to submit your event information for approval.
 This includes;

 Provided everything is in order, you’ll be approved quickly and added to our Facebook Events page.
 The sooner your event is approved, the more time you’ll have for promotion and for competitors to sign up.

 Hosts of both National and Regional competitions are required to pay a hosting fee.
 This fee is a contribution towards the running costs of the World AeroPress Championship, and a sign of commitment on the part of the host.

 N.B. - Hosting fees